akshatha-23/Snake-Ladder---OPENGL-CG/README.md

 # Snake-Ladder
 ## Chapter 1 :
 ### 1. INTRODUCTION
 We are developing a snake game using openGL.
-It is a game written in C language using openGL based on the game called 'snake' which has been around since the earliest days of home computing and has re-emerged in recent years on mobile phones.
+It is a game written in C++ language using openGL based on the game called 'snake' which has been around since the earliest days of home computing and has re-emerged in recent years on mobile phones.
 The game graphics will be in 2D format.
-The snake is offered food at random places and it has to eat it.
-As it goes on eating, its size increases.
-It has to eat the food making sure it does not eat itself, in which case it dies.
 ### 1.1 Aim
 To develop a game “Snakes and Ladders” in which two two players can play the game without any physical board.